amogh7joshi/chemsolve/README.md

 print(reaction.limiting_reactant)
 ```

 *For further reference, please visit `/examples`.*

 ## License

-All code in this library is avaliable under the [MIT License](../blob/master/LICENSE).
+All code in this library is available under the [MIT License](../blob/master/LICENSE).
+You are welcome
+to download the repository on your own and work with it, however.

 ## Issues